-The proton spin diffusion/electron spectral diffusion process manifests in the electron spin echo dephasing, often being the main contribution to the phase memory time of paramagnetic centres.
-Similarly, the proton spin diffusion/electron spectral diffusion process can be detected in the stimulated electron spin echo experiment and its variations.
-The stimulated electron
+The proton spin diffusion/electron spectral diffusion process, often being the main contribution to the phase memory time of

-- 50 spin echo experiments exist in the form of a three-pulse electron spin echo envelope modulation (ESEEM) technique and modifications thereof, as well as the relaxation-induced dipolar modulation enhancement (RIDME, Figure 1a) technique and its variants.
+- 40 organic paramagnetic centres in solid state, (Soetbeer et al., 2018; Jahn et al., 2022) can be detected in the stimulated electron spin echo experiment and its variations.
+(Jeschke, 2023) The stimulated electron spin echo experiments exist in the form of a three-pulse electron spin echo envelope modulation (ESEEM) technique and modifications thereof, as well as the relaxationinduced dipolar modulation enhancement (RIDME, Figure 1a) technique and its variants.
 In the former class, the length of the longitudinal block is incremented, and the transverse part is usually kept constant.
-In the RIDME-based class, the increment relation is the opposite which allows to avoid the contribution of the electron spin longitudinal relaxation to the primary data.
-Thus, we focus on the determination of the parameters of the electron - 55 spectral diffusion/nuclear spin diffusion via the RIDME pulse sequence and we refer to this experiment in this context as an intermolecular hyperfine (ih-) RIDME.(Kuzin et al., 2022, 2024a)

-The ih-RIDME traces, previously discussed in the literature as a RIDME background,(Astashkin, 2015) feature shape sensitivity to the local proton density and the mixing time (Figure 1b).
+In the RIDME-based class, the increment - 45 relation is the opposite which allows to avoid the contribution of the electron spin longitudinal relaxation to the primary data.
+Thus, we focus on the determination of the parameters of the electron spectral diffusion/nuclear spin diffusion via the RIDME pulse sequence and we refer to this experiment in this context as an intermolecular hyperfine (ih-) RIDME.(Kuzin et al., 2022, 2024a) - The ih-RIDME traces, previously discussed in the literature as a RIDME background,(Astashkin, 2015) feature shape sensitivity to the local proton density and the mixing time (Figure 1b).
 This allows the RIDME experiment to be exploited to probe the proton environment of the paramagnetic site.
 The dependence on the mixing time is related to the average strength of nuclear-nuclear interaction, hence, reflects the properties of the homonuclear coupling network.
 As a step further, the developed quantitative model for ih-RIDME enables the characterisation of heterogeneous systems in terms of the distribution function of local proton densities.
-The ih-RIDME technique thus offers intermediate-range structural information, beyond the arrangement of ligands and solvent molecules in the coordination shell and/or in the first two-three solvation shells (which is typical information from other hyperfine spectroscopy techniques).
-This feature makes ih-RIDME the first hyperfine-based

-65 structural method for long-range structure determination (albeit the sensitive distance range for ih-RIDME is still substantially shorter than for PDS techniques).
+The ih-RIDME technique thus offers intermediate-range structural information, beyond the - 55 arrangement of ligands and solvent molecules in the coordination shell and/or in the first two-three solvation shells (which is typical information from other hyperfine spectroscopy techniques).
+This feature makes ih-RIDME the first hyperfine-based structural method for long-range structure determination (albeit the sensitive distance range for ih-RIDME is still substantially shorter than for PDS techniques).
 While global data fitting in ih-RIDME significantly improves the fit stability, it also raises a question about optimizing the signal quality and measurement time.

-This article is organized as follows: after introducing the theory for ih-RIDME signals from anisotropic proton distributions, we give an account of the spectral resolution.
-Next, we discuss the influence of the noise on the fit of ih-RIDME data, followed

-70 by a detailed discussion of the procedure for determining fit parameters of the ih-RIDME kernel in the heterogeneous distribution case.
+- 60 This article is organized as follows: after introducing the theory for ih-RIDME signals from heterogeneous proton distributions, we give an account of the spectral resolution.
+Next, we discuss the influence of the noise on the fit of ih-RIDME data, followed by a detailed discussion of the procedure for determining fit parameters of the ih-RIDME kernel in the heterogeneous distribution case.
 After this, we turn to analyze the experimental ih-RIDME data obtained for a model compound containing one nitroxide unit with a highly anisotropic distribution of protons.
-Finally, before turning to conclusions, we give an account of selecting different versions of the RIDME experiment for better performance of ih-RIDME measurements.
+Finally, before turning to conclusions, we give an account - 65 of selecting different versions of the RIDME experiment for better performance of ih-RIDME measurements.